 At first glance, shipping and order fulfillment might seem like a simple, uncomplicated task.
 You print a label, stick it on a package, and then hand it over to your carrier to be delivered to your customers.
 However to anyone involved in the order fulfillment industry knows it is much more challenging than that.
 It is one of the most important components of a supply chain and can be a nightmare to manage if you don’t know what you are doing.

-In today’s global marketplace, ecommerce order fulfillment has become more complicated because many companies face the challenge of shipping their products to countries all over the world.
-International deliveries involve and a hefty amount of paperwork in order to get products out of the country they are coming from and then into the country that they are being delivered to.
+In today’s global marketplace, ecommerce fulfillment services have become more complicated because many ecommerce businesses face the challenge of shipping their products to countries all over the world.
+International shipping involve and a hefty amount of paperwork in order to get products out of the country they are coming from and then into the country that they are being delivered to.
 Taxes and customs fees will be incurred, and may be different for each country that you ship to.
 Shipping times will be extended due to extra time needed at the ports, for customs and other government agency inspections, both foreign and domestic.
 Because of this it is imperative to work with both fulfillment partners and shipping carriers that have experience delivering products to the countries that you ship to.
 They should have experience in handling all the paperwork, taxes, customs forms, and should be able to tell you the total cost and delivery time involved in getting your products to your customers.
 By ensuring that you are working with carriers with the knowledge and experience for international fulfillment you can avoid many of the challenges that arise from global order fulfillment.

-Possibly the most crucial and also challenging aspect of order fulfillment is making sure that your customers have the best experience from the moment they place their order to the moment it arrives at their doorstep.
+Possibly the most crucial and also challenging aspect of order fulfillment is making sure that your customer experience is optimal from the moment they place their order to the moment it arrives at their doorstep.
 If they have a good experience they are likely to become return customers or recommend your products to their network.
 In order to make their experience great, you need an order fulfillment system that is as smooth as possible.
 The first step is to reduce the possible errors that can occur in the fulfillment process.
 These errors are spread throughout the supply chain; the most common are incorrect picking, wrong packing, misprinted labeling, and missed delivery time.
 Any of these errors may seem small, when there’s only one within a batch of 1,000, but to that one customer it might mean enough to write you a bad Yelp review, or discontinue buying your products.
 Because of this, it is important to train your staff so that they are best equipped to handle any issues that might arise.
 They should understand that even a small issue can lead to losing a customer and damaging your brand.
 You should invest in automation and integrated fulfillment systems (warehouse management, inventory management, etc.) as the use of these tech tools can help to eliminate human errors.
 You need to know that if a customer has an issue that it will be handled with as much care and concern as possible.
 It is important to remember that you need the customer more than they need you, since they have other options available to purchase their products within the market—and customers are likely to choose the one that gets their orders to them without any issues.

 Communication with Customers